How to Spend a Magical 3 Days in Seville

 view of 2 storey building - shop called ceramica santi.
 2 people standing outside about to go in.

-What to Expect in Triana:
+What to expect in Triana:

 ✅ Triana is a neighbourhood of Seville on the other bank of the river.
 These days it is considered to be the cool part of Sevilla.
 Traditionally a working-class neighbourhood (sometimes known as the Independent Republic of Triana), today there is a buzz about this place and visitors to Seville are starting to head over the bridge to check out the Mercado de Triana (the local market), the glazed tiles (azulejos) and ceramics, and the fun bar lined streets.